Guidance

 This section is for maternity, neonatal or perinatal clinical guidelines, pathways, drug monographs and other guidance documents.

 We also host neonatal guidance and drug monographs produced by the West of Scotland (WoS) guidelines group and the links to these pages are below.
+(These WoS guidelines or monographs are not subject to review or governance by the SPN or by PSD Scotland, and any questions about their current status must be referred to the individuals mentioned in the further guidance on this issue within the WoS link on this site.)

 National Perinatal Guidelines | West of Scotland Neonatal Guidelines | West of Scotland Neonatal Drug Monographs

-National Maternity / Neonatal / Perinatal Guidelines
+SPN National Maternity / Neonatal / Perinatal Guidelines

 National Scottish Perinatal Network guidelines are reviewed routinely three years after publication.
 The date of publication or last review (whichever is most recent) is stated in brackets after the guideline title.